drdilyor/vue-api-tools/README.md

 #-- or --#
 yarn add vue-api-tools
 ```
+**Note**: I encourage others to just copy the files into your app.
+That way one less
+npm package will be added to your app.
+Users are encouraged to make changes and mix with
+other libraries.
+Be sure to leave star so that I know how many people are using this library 😊.

 ## Drawbacks
 Let's be honest, this library is not really flexible, nor it is tries